Philosophy

 Consolations by David Whyte

-β˜…β˜…β˜…β˜…β˜… | Philosophy | Print | Own | StoryGraph | GoodreadsΒ
+β˜…β˜…β˜…β˜…β˜… | Philosophy | Print | Own | StoryGraph | Goodreads

 Ah, what a treasure.
-Two to three page poetic essays on 52 commonplace words or themes like Curiousity, Heartbreak, and Forgivness.
+Two to three page poetic essays on 52 commonplace words or themes like Curiosity, Heartbreak, and Forgiveness.
 I’ve been ruminating on this definition of Beauty for the past month:

 Beauty is the harvest of presence.